Your Friendly, Local & Reliable Electrician in Stafford

 This is the obvious option.
 Qualified electricians that belong to a professional body, such as NICEIC will be able to self-certify their work and provide a Building Regulations Compliance certificate on completion.

-Day & Knight Electrical in Staffordshire are NICEIC registered and a Which?
+Day and Knight Electrical in Staffordshire are NICEIC registered and a Which?
 Trusted Trader.
 We will always provide a safe, reliable and trustworthy service when doing any electrical installation no matter how big or small the job might be, we pride ourselves on professional conduct.
 Being NICEIC registered allows Day and Knight Electrical, of Stafford, to provide all the necessary paperwork to show all notifiable work is compliant with Part P Building Regulations.
 If you fail to use a certifie electrician for notifiable electrical work don’t make the mistake of thinking it can be checked and signed off at a later date – this is not an option.
 Unless an electrician has overseen the design and installation of the work they cannot legally certify it, instead they can issue an electrical-inspection condition report – the only way to get a Part P compliance certificate is to re-do the work.

 Put your Trust in a Registered Electrician in Stafford!